KIT-HYD/geostatistics_lecture/exercises_solutions/kriging/README.md

 parameters and plot both examples next to each other.

 * Describe the differences between the results.
-* Was this lecture worth it?
+* Was it worth the effort?
 Does Kriging produce the better results here?

 ## Task 3

-In task 1 it was stated that the `max_p` parameter will substantially speed up the processing time.
+In task 1 it was stated that limiting the `max_p` parameter will substantially speed up the processing time.
 Why?

 ## Task 4